merely-useful/py-rse/index.md

 that removed the line that calculates the inverse rank, that work is now lost:
 Git can only go back and forth between committed versions of files.

+This section has demonstrated a few different ways to view differences among versions, and to work with those changes (Figure \@ref(fig:git-cmdline-remote)c).
+These commands can operate on either individual files or entire commits, and the behavior of them can sometimes differ based on your version of Git.
+Remember to reference documentation, and use `git status` and `git log` frequently to understand your workflow.

 ## Ignoring Files {#git-cmdline-ignore}